aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/autofilter/filter-a-list-using-a-color-filter/_index.md

 type: docs
 url: /autofilter/add-color-filter/
 aliases: [/filter-a-list-using-a-color-filter/,/autofilter/add-a-color-filter/]
+keywords: "Adds a color filter on an Excel worksheet."
+description: "The Aspose.Cells Cloud API supports adding a color filter on an Excel worksheet.
+SDK support kinds of development languages.
+They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 100
 ---

-This REST API add an `Color Filter` on an Excel Worksheet.
+This REST API indicates to add a `color filter` on an Excel Worksheet.

-This REST API indicates

 ## RSET API

 ```bash